-Built on Drupal 8, one a single CMS, the portal serves as a hub of information for Thomson Reuters' suite of legal products and platforms, for both the Australia and New Zealand websites.
+Built on Drupal, on a single CMS, the portal serves as a hub of information for Thomson Reuters' suite of legal products and platforms, for both the Australia and New Zealand websites.

-The main aim of the project was to condense four separately managed websites across Australia and New Zealand into a single CMS framework, that could serve two websites: for Australia and New Zealand.
+The minimum viable product (MVP) main aim of the project was to condense four separately managed websites across Australia and New Zealand into a single CMS framework, that could serve two websites: for Australia and New Zealand.
 The organisation was embarking on a project to unify their tone of voice, create a great user experience, and to centralise communication channels with their customer base.

 The content on the portal includes training guides and materials, videos, webinars, events, company news, technical alerts and product updates catering to their Australian and New Zealand markets.

 We developed this project leveraging a sprint Agile-based development methodology.
 This approach meant the Thomson Reuters were afforded complete transparency of the project's planning and progress from its commencement, ensuring early buy-in from the key stakeholder groups.

 User acceptance testing (UAT) and feedback from our client throughout development made for a final delivered product that was refined and thoroughly tested.